 But hold on, what’s the actual implication of divergence?

 Divergence suggests that contrary momentum is secretly building up.
-As the price reaches new heights, a divergence indicator exposes the mounting sell-side pressure lurking beneath – a strong hint that the price might soon take a downturn.
+As price reaches new heights, a divergence indicator exposes the mounting sell-side pressure lurking beneath – a strong hint price might soon reverse.

 So, how do we spot divergence?

-By utilizing Oscillator indicators – does that ring a bell?
+By utilizing Oscillator indicators – ring a bell?

 Oscillators, such as the RSI and MACD, oscillate between two values – typically ranging from 0 to 100.
 These indicators offer insights into the strength, direction, and momentum of a trend.
 As the indicators fluctuate, they form highs and lows.

-But here’s the catch: The highs/lows don’t mirror the price…
+But here’s the catch: The highs/lows don’t mirror price…

 Instead, they represent the current market momentum.